WebAssembly/component-model/design/mvp/CanonicalABI.md

   cancelled = thread.yield_(cancellable)
   return [cancelled]
 ```
-If a non-`async`-typed function export that has not yet returned a value
-transitively calls `thread.yield`, it returns immediately without blocking
-(instead of trapping, as with other possibly-blocking operations like
-`waitable-set.wait`).
-This is because, unlike other built-ins, `thread.yield`
-may be scattered liberally throughout code that might show up in the transitive
-call tree of a synchronous function call.

 If `cancellable` is set, then `thread.yield` will return a `Cancelled`
 value indicating whether the supertask has already or concurrently requested
 cancellation. `thread.yield` (and other cancellable operations) will only